AndrewMurphy-ui/Magic-The-Gathering-Deck-Card-Analysis/README.md

 For any questions or suggestions, feel free to reach out via GitHub or email.

 ---
-Let me know if you want to add more details like specific database queries, ETL pipeline steps, or planned features!
+Let me know if you want to add more details like specific ETL pipeline steps o